junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 sudo systemctl status gridstore
 ```

-And if eveything ok you will get a message like this
+And if everything ok you will get a message like this.

 ```zsh
 ● gridstore.service - GridDB database server.